 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 11.22 8/26/2020 David Gloski Is there a task force at DWR for the algae problem?
 Is there a plan or strategy?
 SWRCB has organized the California Cyanobacteria and Harmful Algal Bloom (CCHAB) Network, which is a group of state, federal, tribal, local, and nongovernmental representatives working to standardize monitoring and reporting efforts.
-Carrie Buckman 9/23/2020 Responded 11.23 8/26/2020 Dr. Mel Lytle Two part question.
-1) Have you considered doing any value engineering to look at the costs of the program.
-2) Have there been two additional expert reports that have been completed?
-We only analyzed one of them.
-What's the status?
-Value engineering will be part of the program delivery.
+Carrie Buckman 9/23/2020 Responded 11.23 8/26/2020 Dr. Mel Lytle 1 Value engineering will be part of the program delivery.
 The DCA plans to conduct Value Engineering sessions before finalizing the baseline program costs.
 Any formal ITR reports are always reviewed at DCA Board meetings.
 Information that could affect the stakeholders, that information is shared with the SEC.
 Results of the ITR can be found in the Board Meeting packages that are included on the DCA website.
-Nazli Parvizi 9/23/2020 Responded 11.24 8/26/2020 Dr. Mel Lytle At the Board meeting, Ms. Mallon gave a presentation on the six areas that the SEC has had impact in the design discussion.
-This is interesting because there is a term called value engineering, which takes place after the design to determine if there could be more value.
-This has been an interesting exercise in that there has been a preliminary value engineering that the SEC has produced through our comments and how they have changed the overall dynamic of the project.
-Is there a value there?
-How long is the SEC going to continue to meet?
-Nazli Parvizi 9/23/2020 Responded
+Nazli Parvizi 9/23/2020 Responded 11.24 8/26/2020 Dr. Mel Lytle six areas that the SEC has had impact in the design discussion.
+This is interesting because there is a term called value engineering, which takes place after the design to determine if Nazli Parvizi 9/23/2020 Responded